ntt-developers/ntt-tech-conference/CONTRIBUTING.md

 ## Pull requests
 * Perform all changes on a topic branch.
 * Modify and commit slim files instead of html files.
-  * html files will update automatically after merging.
+  * html files will be updated automatically after merging.
-* Get two "LGTM" by organization members for merging.
+* At least two "LGTM" of the organization members are required for merging.

 ## Thank you
  * We really appreciate your time and work!